-9 California Office of Historic Preservation, "Historic Contexts," accessed Sept.
+California Office of Historic Preservation, "Historic Contexts," accessed Sept.
 2024.

-10 As previously noted, although Universal City is within the San Fernando Valley Planning Area its historic resources were evaluated with the development and adoption of the NBCUniversal Specific Plan and therefore, a historical background is not included in this document.
+As previously noted, although Universal City is within the San Fernando Valley Planning Area its historic resources were evaluated with the development and adoption of the NBCUniversal Specific Plan and therefore, a historical background is not included in this document.
+Termus Development and adoption of the NBCUniversal Specific Plan and therefore, a historical background is not included in this document.

-11 Tongva People, "Villages," online, accessed Sept.
+Tongva People, "Villages," online, accessed Sept.
 2024.

-Indigenous settlement patterns consisted of semi-ephemeral villages, each with a population ranging from between approximately 50 and 200.
+between approximately 50 and 200.
 In the San Fernando Valley, villages tended to be located in wooded, watered areas around the perimeter of the San Fernando Valley and in its foothills.
 Documentation of Indigenous settlements is incomplete, but known villages in the San Fernando Valley included Kaweenga and Siutcanga, which were located on the banks of the Los Angeles River in the southern portion of the San Fernando Valley; Muuhonga and Pakooynga, which were located in the northeast corner of the San Fernando Valley; and Achooykomenga, which occupied an area that was later selected by Spanish colonizers as the site of the Mission San Fernando.
-12

 Located at the far northwest corner of the San Fernando Valley, near present-day Chatsworth, was a Tongva village called Momonga, which was located at the base of the Simi Hills and the Santa Susana Pass.
-Momonga occupied an important location for trade between the Tongva, Tataviam, and Chumash peoples, and was located along a heavily-trafficked trail that connected the San Fernando and Simi valleys and approximated the route of present-day State Route 118.13 The Momonga site is notable for its collection of rock art, suggesting that the village also played an important ceremonial role in Tongva culture.14
+Momonga occupied an important location for trade between the Tongva, Tataviam, and Chumash peoples, and was located along a heavilytrafficked trail that connected the San Fernando and Simi valleys and approximated the route of present-day State Route 118.
+The Momonga site is notable for its collection of rock art, suggesting that the village also played an important ceremonial role in Tongva culture.